 DeviceLock Discovery Stops Data Breaches

-A functional component of the DeviceLock DLP Suite, DeviceLock Discovery enables organizations to gain visibility and control over confidential “data at rest” stored across their IT environment in order to proactively prevent data breaches and achieve compliance with regulatory and corporate data security requirements.
+A functional component of the DeviceLock DLP, DeviceLock Discovery enables organizations to gain visibility and control over confidential “data at rest” stored across their IT environment in order to proactively prevent data breaches and achieve compliance with regulatory and corporate data security requirements.

-By automatically scanning data residing on network shares, storage systems, and endpoint computers inside and outside of the corporate network, DeviceLock Discovery locates documents with exposed sensitive content, provides options to protect them with remediation actions, and can initiate incident management procedures by sending real-time alerts to Security Information and Event Management (SIEM) systems used in the organization.
+By automatically scanning data residing on network shares, storage systems, and endpoint computers accessible to the DeviceLock Discovery Server, it locates documents with exposed sensitive content, provides options to protect them with remediation actions, and can initiate incident management procedures by sending real-time alerts to Security Information and Event Management (SIEM) systems used in the organization.

 Depending on the network topology and other specifics of the protected IT environment, DeviceLock Discovery can perform scans in several modes: agentless, agent-based, and mixed scanning.